o7raven/HackAssembler/README.md

 ## Features

 - Translates hack assembly code to machine code.
-- Supports all the instructions and addressing modes defined in the hack architecture (Not yet).
+- Supports all the instructions and addressing modes defined in the hack architecture.
-- Handles labels and variables defined in the assembly code (Not yet).
+- Handles labels and variables defined in the assembly code.
 - Generates a binary output file containing the translated machine code.

 ## Getting Started